endata/gopher/README.md

 app := gopher.NewApp()
 ```

-This creates an instance of the app container, which is the entry point to the framework.
+This creates an instance of the application's container, which is the entry point to the framework.
-From the *app* instance, we have access to all its Service Providers such as the Router, Logger, Renderer, etc.
+From the *app* instance, we have access to all its *Service Providers* such as the *Router*, *Logger*, *Renderer*, etc.
-We also have access to the application's Context, as well as mechanisms for adding custom Middleware, as we will
+We also have access to the application's *Context*, as well as mechanisms for adding custom *Middleware*, as we will
 see in the next few sections.

 ## Routing